lipro/lpn-doc-sphinx-primer/source/bibliography.rst

    WARNING: undefined label: ldsp-bibliography (if the link has
             no caption the label must precede a section header)

-.. only:: html or man or texinfo or text
+.. only:: not latex

    Bibliography
    ############

-.. .. only:: html or man or texinfo or text
+.. .. only:: not latex

 ..    .. rubric:: |project|

-.. .. only:: html or latex or man or texinfo or text

 ..    .. bibliography:: ldsp.bibtex
       :style: ldspalpha